Metrics Guide

 Deepgram API

-For on-prem deployments, the Deepgram API container images expose an endpoint /v1/status, on port 8080 by default.
+For self-hosted deployments, the Deepgram API container images expose an endpoint /v1/status, on port 8080 by default.
 Querying this endpoint will yield three pieces of information:

 1. If a successful response is received, the API is alive and listening to messages